Madebybrown/meets/README.md

 ## **Follow / Unfollow** |

-1 - Feature is expected to update and *increase* the followers count of the followed user and the following count of the account owner pressing follow.
+1 - The feature is expected to update and *increase* the followers count of the following user and the following count of the account owner pressing follow.

 - *Tested the feature by trying to follow an account.*

-- *The feature acted as expected updated the fields accordingly.*
+- *The feature acted as expected and updated the fields accordingly.*

-2 - Feature is expected to update and *decrease* the followers count of the unfollowed user and the following count of the account owner pressing unfollow.
+2 - The feature is expected to update and *decrease* the followers count of the unfollowed user and the following count of the account owner pressing unfollow.

 - *Tested the feature by trying to unfollow an account.*

-- *The feature acted as expected updated the fields accordingly.*
+- *The feature acted as expected and updated the fields accordingly.*

 ## **Like / Unlike Posts** |

-1 - Feature is expected to update and *increase* the like count of the post being liked and add the post to the users liked section in the navbar.
+1 - The feature is expected to update and *increase* the like count of the post being liked and add the post to the users' liked section in the navbar.

 - *Tested the feature by trying to like a post.*

 - *The feature acted as expected updated the fields accordingly and added the post to the liked section.*

-2 - Feature is expected to update and *decrease* the like count of the post and remove the post from the liked section.
+2 - The feature is expected to update and *decrease* the like count of the post and remove the post from the liked section.

 - *Tested the feature by trying to unlike a post.*

-- *The feature acted as expected, updated the fields accordingly and removed the post from the like section.*
+- *The feature acted as expected, updated the fields accordingly, and removed the post from the like section.*

 ## **Search Posts** |

-1 - Feature is expected to filter posts by usernames and titles when used.
+1 - The feature is expected to filter posts by usernames and titles when used.

 - *Tested the feature by trying to filter posts.*